 The KSE1500’s sonic performance is, as one might anticipate, their biggest plus.
 Extremely accurate and smooth sound reproduction.
 A longer frequency response is present.
 The manual states that the response ranges from 10Hz to 50kHz.
 They have a pretty neutral sonic character.
 It’s unlike anything you’ve heard with expensive IEMs previously.
 Particularly for a pair of IEMs, their precision and transient response are interesting.
 The bass has a lot of texture.
 The highs are brilliant, and the midrange is lively and incredibly detailed.
 The airiness of the soundstage is something these earphones lack in comparison to larger open-ear electrostatic headphones.
 Although the soundstage is a little smaller, the image and separation are still excellent.

 KSE1500 earbuds are packaged in a very luxurious, eye-catching, and elaborate manner.
 Your KSE1500 earphones, a dedicated DAC/amp unit, various connecting cables (including a micro USB to USB-A cable, a micro-B to lightning cable, two standard 3.5mm audio cables (6″ and 36″), a 6.25mm jack adapter, a wall charger, an aeroplane adapter, a cable clip, and a set of ear tips are all included in the box (silicone tips in three sizes, yellow foam tips in one size, and triple flange tips).
 Additionally, you will receive a cleaning cloth, a carrying case for the headphones, rubber bands for stacking, and a leather case for the DAC/Amp.
 As you can see, you get an incredible amount of accessories.
-The proprietary cable that comes with the earphones is not removable.
+The headphone cable that comes with the earphones is not removable sadly.
+This is the Best Electrostatic Earbuds in 2024.

 - Open back, around ear, reference class dynamic headphone